Get in Touch

 Module 4: Establishing Strategy

-• Stakeholder identification and power-interest mapping techniques
+• Stakeholder identification techniques and power-interest mapping.

-• Identification of potential conflicts and methods for addressing objections
+• Identification of potential conflicts and methods for addressing objections.

 Module 5: The Implementation Process

-• Kotter’s 8-Step model for leading organizational change
+• Kotter’s 8-Step model for leading organizational change within public sector contexts.

 Requirements